 DOCUMENTARY FILM & TV PRODUCTIONS

-Elli Safari is the first female documentary filmmaker of Iran
+Elli is one of the first female documentary filmmakers of Iran

 Selection of works